 What’s the Thirteenth Doctor like?

-Each incarnation of the Doctor from William Hartnell to the present day has had their own unique personality and quirks, while still maintaining the core nature of the character – and while we haven't seen much of Whittaker in action, her character's reaction to her new gender in her regeneration scene gives us a brief flavour.
+Each incarnation of the Doctor from William Hartnell to the present day has had their own unique personality and quirks, while still maintaining the core nature of the character – and having now seen Whittaker in action we can definitely say she’s a worthy addition to the list of Doctors past.

 Who are Jodie Whittaker’s new companions?

 Jodie Whittaker’s Doctor will have a lot of new faces joining her on her new adventures when she takes over the Tardis, with long-rumoured companion Bradley Walsh joining the cast of Doctor Who in the role of Graham and newcomers Tosin Cole and Mandip Gill also enlisting in the Tardis crew as Ryan and Yaz.
 Sharon D Clarke has also joined the series in a “returning role”.

 “The new Doctor is going to need new friends,” showrunner Chris Chibnall said in a statement.
 We’re thrilled to welcome Mandip, Tosin and Bradley to the Doctor Who family.
 They’re three of Britain’s brightest talents and we can’t wait to see them dive into brand new adventures with Jodie’s Doctor.
 Alongside them, we’re delighted that Sharon D Clarke is also joining the show.”